liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/0-applying-for-an-insolvency-practitioner-licence.md

 <br><br>
 b) Assisted another person in that person acting as an insolvency practitioner in relation to a corporation or an individual, under the Act or under any corresponding previous law, for a minimum of 3 continuous years, of which 2 years must be at a supervisory level; **or**
 <br><br>
-c) Acted as a solicitor for a creditor or a debtor in relation to a bankruptcy application, or for a creditor or a bankrupt in relation to the administration of any bankruptcy, under the Act or under corresponding previous law within the last 3 years before the date of the application for a grant of an insolvency practitioner's licence.
+c) Acted as a solicitor for a creditor or a debtor in relation to a bankruptcy application, or for a creditor or a bankrupt in relation to the administration of any bankruptcy, under the Act or under any corresponding previous law within the last 3 years before the date of the application for a grant of an insolvency practitioner's licence.
 <br><br>

 **3. “Fit and Proper”**